reecemartin/dogwood/README.md

 ### Q & A

 We felt that Piazza's discussion board system (https://piazza.com/) is very well developed and had all the features that we loved, so we decided to implement similar features in Dogwood, while further improving on them.
-The features we thought were necessary to port to dogwood include: anonymous questions, private (instructor-only) questions, comments, student-contributed answers, and a powerful rich text editor for text on dogwood.
-Besides these features, some other features we plan to add to dogwood include
+The features we thought were necessary to port to Dogwood include: anonymous questions, private (instructor-only) questions, comments, student-contributed answers, and a powerful rich text editor for text entry into Dogwood.
+Besides these features, some other features we think would be helpful to add to Dogwood in the future include

-* A voting system to help instructors answer the most important questions first
+* A voting system to help instructors answer the most important questions first somewhat liek how Reddit operates
-* and Reddit-esque threads for comments in a question.
+* Reddit-esque threads for comments in a question.
+* More robust anchoring systems
+* Mobile Device Support and Optimization
+* Integration with more LMS Software

 ## Feature Progression